-The Master Trustee shall deposit to the credit of the Applicable Account in the Debt Service Reserve Fund such proceeds of the sale of the Applicable Series 2000A Bonds as shall be required by the First Supplemental Indenture.
+The Master Trustee shall deposit to the credit of the Applicable Account in the Debt Service Reserve Fund such proceeds of the sale of the Applicable Series 2011 Bonds as shall be required by the Applicable Supplement.

-- In lieu of or in substitution for moneys, Government Obligations or Exempt Obligations, the Corporation may deposit or cause to be deposited with the Master Trustee a Reserve Fund Facility for the benefit of the Holders of the Applicable Series 2000A Bonds for all or any part of the Debt Service Reserve Fund Requirement; provided (i) that if any such Reserve Fund Facility shall consist of a surety bond or insurance policy, it shall be issued by an insurance company or association duly authorized to do business in the State and the obligations insured by a surety bond or an insurance policy issued by such insurance company or association are rated, without regard to qualification of such rating by symbols such as "+" or "-" or numerical notation, in the highest rating category at the time such surety bond or insurance policy is issued by the Rating Service(s) and (ii) that if any such Reserve Fund Facility shall consist of a letter of credit, it shall be issued by a bank, a trust company, a national banking association, a corporation subject to registration with the Board of Governors of the Federal Reserve System under the Bank Holding Company Act of 1956 or any successor provision of law, a federal branch pursuant to the International Banking Act of 1978 or any successor provision of law, or a domestic branch of a foreign bank which branch is duly licensed or authorized to do business under the laws of any state or territory of the United States of America, the unsecured or uncollateralized long term debt obligations of which, or long term obligations secured or supported by a letter of credit issued by such person, are rated at the time such letter of credit is delivered, without regard to qualification of such rating by symbols such as "+" or "-" or numerical notation, in at least the second highest rating category by the Rating Service(s). - (b) In addition to the conditions and requirements set forth above, no Reserve Fund Facility shall be deposited in full or partial satisfaction of the Debt Service Reserve Fund Requirement unless the Master Trustee shall have received prior to such deposit (i) the written consent of the applicable Credit Facility Issuer to the delivery of such Reserve Fund Facility, (ii) an opinion of counsel acceptable to the applicable Credit Facility Issuer to the effect that such Reserve Fund Facility has been duly authorized, executed and delivered by the Facility Provider and is valid, binding and enforceable in accordance with its terms, (iii) in the event such Facility Provider is not a domestic entity, an opinion of foreign counsel in form and substance satisfactory to the applicable Credit Facility Issuer and (iv) in the event such Reserve Fund Facility is a letter of credit and any rating agency then rating the Applicable Series 2000A Bonds requests same, an opinion of counsel acceptable to the Master Trustee and to the applicable Credit Facility Issuer substantially to the effect that payments under such letter of credit will not constitute avoidable preferences under Section 547 of the United States Bankruptcy Code in a case commenced by or against the Corporation thereunder or under any applicable provisions of the Debtor and Creditor Law of the State.
+(a) In lieu of or in substitution for moneys, Government Obligations or Exempt Obligations, the Corporation may deposit or cause to be deposited with the Master Trustee a Reserve Fund Facility for the benefit of the Holders of the Applicable Series 2011 Bonds for all or any part of the Debt Service Reserve Fund Requirement; provided (i) that if any such Reserve Fund Facility shall consist of a surety bond or insurance policy, it shall be issued by an insurance company or association duly authorized to do business in the State and the obligations insured by a surety bond or an insurance policy issued by such insurance company or association are rated, without regard to qualification of such rating by symbols such as "+" or "-" or numerical notation, in the highest rating category at the time such surety bond or insurance policy is issued by the Rating Service(s) and (ii) that if any such Reserve Fund Facility shall consist of a letter of credit, it shall be issued by a bank, a trust company, a national banking association, a corporation subject to registration with the Board of Governors of the Federal Reserve System under the Bank Holding Company Act of 1956 or any successor provision of law, a federal branch pursuant to the International Banking Act of 1978 or any successor provision of law, or a domestic branch of a foreign bank which branch is duly licensed or authorized to do business under the laws of any state or territory of the United States of America, the unsecured or uncollateralized long term debt obligations of which, or long term obligations secured or supported by a letter of credit issued by such person, are rated at the time such letter of credit is delivered, without regard to qualification of such rating by symbols such as "+" or "-" or numerical notation, in at least the second highest rating category by the Rating Service(s).

+(b) In addition to the conditions and requirements set forth above, no Reserve Fund Facility shall be deposited in full or partial satisfaction of the Debt Service Reserve Fund Requirement unless the Master Trustee shall have received prior to such deposit (i) the written consent of the applicable Credit Facility Issuer, if any, to the delivery of such Reserve Fund Facility, (ii) an opinion of counsel acceptable to the applicable Credit Facility Issuer, if any, to the effect that such Reserve Fund Facility has been duly authorized, executed and delivered by the Facility Provider and is valid, binding and enforceable in accordance with its terms, (iii) in the event such Facility Provider is not a domestic entity, an opinion of foreign counsel in form and substance satisfactory to the applicable Credit Facility Issuer and (iv) in the event such Reserve Fund Facility Issuer and (iv) in the event such Reserve Fund Facility Issuer and to the applicable Credit Facility Issuer substantially to the effect that payments under such letter of credit will not constitute avoidable preferences under Section 547 of the United States Bankruptcy Code in a case commenced by or against the Corporation thereunder or under any applicable provisions of the Debtor and Creditor Law of the State.